See the first post in this series for an introduction to the negative stereotypes behind bad and ugly gossip.

 Men in women’s fields enjoy a glass escalator of preferential treatment for hiring and promotion and are over represented in managerial positions.
 But choosing a career in a traditionally female field means you’ll face stereotypes of failure and criminality.

 If you are a woman, be careful to never use any of the negative stereotypes about women in the workplace against other women.
-If you do, you will be giving permission to everyone else to:
+If you do, you will be giving permission to everyone else the stereotypes about women in the workplace.

 Did you notice the following?